BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_120 -p 1.0 -g GenomeRemoved120thr.txt
 ```

 This script selects all * loci * present in the selected * Threshold *.
-The value * p * is associated with the percentage of * loci * that has been set, for example: * p1.0 * selects all * loci * present in the * Threshold * chosen in all genomes ie those present in 100% of genomes at that * Threshold *.
-Subsequently a cgMLST_120 folder receives the result of the allelic profile for each of the cgMLST 3168 candidate * loci * (allelic profile matrix).
+The value * p * is associated with the percentage of * loci * we want to be present in the set of genomes, for example: * p1.0 * selects all * loci * present in the * Threshold * chosen in all genomes ie those present in 100% of genomes at that * Threshold *.
+Subsequently a cgMLST_120 folder receives the result of the allelic profile for each of the 3168 candidate * loci * (allelic profile matrix).
 The file in this folder (cgMLST.tsv) contains the allelic profile of 3168 selected * loci * and will be used to create the core gene list.
 In addition, another 3 output files are created at this point: *cgMLSTschema.txt; mdata_stats.tsv and Presence_Absence.tsv* and they can be found in the folder ```cgMLST_120/```.

 ## Step 2.3: Creating the core gene list